THIS YEAR’S NOMINEES FOR ENCOURAGEMENT FOR ACTION 2021

-After being thoroughly reviewed by Encouragement for Action’s ethical council, led by Philip Warkander, senior lecturer in fashion science at Lund university, along with Camilla Modin Djanaieff, Elin Larsson and Hanna Wittrock, this year’s nominees have been handed over on to each jury group.
+After being thoroughly reviewed by Encouragement for Action’s ethical council, led by Philip Warkander, senior lecturer in fashion studies at Lund university, along with Camilla Modin Djanaieff, Elin Larsson and Hanna Wittrock, this year’s nominees have been handed over on to each jury group.
 The jury groups have come to the following results:

 The nominees in the four categories for Encouragement for Action 2021 reads as followed…